edernilson/google-meet-mute-extension/README.md

-# Google Meet Mute Extension
+# Google Meet Mute Mic and Audio Extension
-Extension for Google Meet to mute/unmute all open sessions
+Extension for Google Meet to mute/unmute mic and audio in all open sessions

 ## Install